shawn-carter/Knowledgebase/README.rst

           + Orange for below average (26-49%)
           + Yellow for averate (50-74%)
           + Green for good (75%+)
+          + Grey for articles that have not yet been rated
       - The number in the badge is the amount of times the article has been viewed.
       - Any article not written by the logged in user can be up or dowvoted (you cannot vote on your own articles)
   + Change their password - you need to give your old password + valid password x2